earnestt1234/FED3_Viz/Manual.md

 	<img src="img/manual/bp.png" width="500">
 </p>

 The Breakpoint Plot is a bar plot showing the "breakpoint" for multiple devices.
 The breakpoint is the maximum value of pokes or pellets reached before a period of inactivity.
 It is a concept primarily used in progressive ratio tasks to capture a point of loss of motivation.
-While the Breakpoint Plots here are designed to be used with progressive ratio data, they can be made for any type of file.
+As such, **they can only be used with Progressive Ratio recordings**.

 Options for these plots are under **Settings > Progressive Ratio**: